b1skit/SaberEngine/README.md

 ----------------
 Shader PDBs are generated when SaberEngine's Debug build configuration is compiled.
 PDBs are output to .\Build\x64\Debug\

-PIX configuration: Set the shader PDB path in the "Settings -> Symbol / PDB Options" menu
+* PIX configuration: Set the shader PDB path in the "Settings -> Symbol / PDB Options" menu
-RenderDoc configuration: Set the shader PDB path in the "Tools -> Settings -> Core Shader debug search path" menu
+* RenderDoc configuration: Set the shader PDB path in the "Tools -> Settings -> Core Shader debug search path" menu

 -----------------------
 Command line arguments:
 -----------------------
+Most of the keys described in `ConfigKeys.h` can be set/overridden via key/value command line arguments using a `-keyname value` pattern.
+If `value` is omitted, it will be stored as a boolean true value.
+The most important command line arguments are described here:

-Scene loading: -scene Folder\Name\filename.extension
+Scene loading: `-scene Folder\Name\filename.extension`
 	- Path is relative to the "<project root>\Scenes\" directory
 	- Supports GLTF 2.0 files

-Display log messages in a system console window: -console
+Display log messages in a system console window: `-console`

-Enable strict shader binding checks: -strictshaderbinding
+Enable strict shader binding checks: `-strictshaderbinding`
-	- Skip (helpful, but occasionally annoying) asserts if textures/parameters aren't found in a shader
+	- Skip (helpful, but annoying) asserts if textures/parameters aren't found in a shader's reflected metadata

-Enable graphics API debugging: -debuglevel [0, 2]
+Enable graphics API debugging: `-debuglevel [0, 2]`
 	- 0: Default (disabled)
 	- 1: Basic debug output (OpenGL, DX12)
 	- 2: Level 1 + GPU-based validation (DX12 only)
 	- 3: Level 2 + DRED breadcrumbs (DX12 only)

-Enable PIX programmatic capture (DX12 only): -enablepixgpucapture , -enablepixcpucapture
+Enable PIX programmatic capture (DX12 only): `-enablepixgpucapture`, `-enablepixcpucapture`
 	- This is only required for programmatic captures.
 It is not required for PIX markers
 	- Captures can be triggered via the render debug menu
 	- More info on PIX programmatic captures here: https://devblogs.microsoft.com/pix/programmatic-capture/

-Enable RenderDoc programmatic capture: -renderdoc
+Enable RenderDoc programmatic capture: `-renderdoc`
 	- This is only required for programmatic captures.
 RenderDoc can still launch/capture without this